nwpointer/three-landscape/README.md

 ### New props:

 - splats: Texture[] (expects 4 channel splat data in rgba)
-- noise: Texture; used for stochastic sampling
+- surfaceSamples: Number, defaults to 4.
-- Surfaces: Surface[];
+- surfaces: Surface[];
+- smoothness: Number > 0
+- distanceOptimizedRendering: Boolean, defaults to true

 Most of the new features are configured by modifying surface properties.